intel-iot-devkit/iot-devkit-samples/kits/README.md

 * A digital compass for determining orientation with possible use in way point based self driving.
 * An I2C LCD for displaying information and telemetry data.
+* A Voltage Divider for showing battery level.

 Starter
 --------